Module 12: Attention

 Seminal Papers

-• Attention Is All You Need - Vaswani et al. (2017).
+Attention Is All You Need - Vaswani et al. (2017).
 The paper that introduced transformers and the multi-head attention mechanism you just built.
-Shows how attention alone, without recurrence, achieves state-of-the-art results. arXiv:1706.03762
+Shows how attention alone, without recurrence, achieves state-of-the-art results.
+Systems Implication: By completely discarding recurrence, it shattered the sequential compute bottleneck of RNNs, allowing entire sequences to be ingested in parallel, perfectly saturating the massive SIMD grids of modern GPUs. arXiv:1706.03762

-• Language Models are Unsupervised Multitask Learners (GPT-2) - Radford et al. (2019).
-Shows how causal attention with your masking pattern enables autoregressive language modeling at scale.
+Language Models are Unsupervised Multitask Learners (GPT-2) - Radford et al. (2019).
+Shows how causal attention with the masking pattern you implemented enables autoregressive language modeling at unprecedented scale.
+Systems Implication: As model footprints exploded beyond the capacity of a single GPU, autoregressive generation became heavily latency-bound.
+This architecture popularized large-scale tensor parallelism, splitting the attention heads across distinct hardware accelerators to preserve inference speed.
 OpenAI

 Additional Resources